-Is your early years setting health and safety compliant?
+Is your nursery EYFS health and safety compliant?

-Taken from the safeguarding and welfare requirements in Section 3 of the EYFS statutory framework, we have created a checklist to ensure you comply with health and safety requirements and run your nursery under good practice.
+Taken from the safeguarding and welfare requirements in Section 3 of the EYFS statutory framework, we have created a checklist to ensure you comply with health and safety requirements in early years and run your nursery according to good practice.
 How many does your setting tick off?

 Health and safety of early years practitioners